lesoto/apgi-web/README.md

 - Element-by-element specifications
 - Plain language interpretation guidelines
 - Dark/light theme toggle
-- Responsive grid layouts
+- Responsive design for all devices
-- Scroll-triggered animations
+- Export functionality for results
+- Shareable profile links

 **Note:** This is a specification document, not a functional dashboard.